nroi/elfenbein/README.md

   * Define thresholds: materialized views must not take more than x minutes to refresh.
 If they haven't successfully refreshed within this threshold, the refresh-process is aborted, an error is logged.
   * set the refresh time and refresh thresholds for a specific materialized view manually.
   * Users should be able to make those adjustments by simply updating tables.
 After all, elfenbein-users are most likely SQL-savvy

  ## Unsolved problems so far

  * Even if a materialized view takes only a few minutes to refresh, you may not want to refresh it at a given time frame because non-concurrent refreshs cannot happen concurrently with `SELECT`s on the same materialized view.
 Which means that your refresh process can annoy users who want to fetch data, create reports, etc. But not all materialized views can be refreshed `CONCURRENTLY`.
 Proposed solutions include:
    * Let the user define two time slots: production and maintenance. non-concurrent refresh happens only during maintenance.
    * During production, the refresh threshold is lower than during maintenance (meaning we could abort a refresh after just a few seconds).
    * During production, only non-concurrent refreshs may happen.

 ## Caveats
-Please note that postgresql does not provide a method to query the last `REFRESH` time of a materialized view.
+Please note that PostgreSQL does not provide a method to query the last `REFRESH` time of a materialized view.
 Elfenbein will therefore always store the refresh times itself after it has refreshed a materialized view.
 Obviously, if you execute a `REFRESH` operation outside of elfenbein, then elfenbein has no way of knowing so and therefore shows outdated refresh times.

 # Build